karlduggan/DjangoVueTemplate/README.md

 ## Additional Notes

+- Superuser account detail:
+    - Username: Admin
+    - Password: pass1234word
+    - Email: admin@admin.com
 - The Django backend code can be found in the `backend` directory, and the Vue.js frontend code can be found in the `frontend` directory.
 - The Docker configuration files (`Dockerfile` and `docker-compose.yml`) are provided in the project's root directory.
 - Make sure to update the Django and Vue.js project names and configurations according to your project's specifics.

-## DOCKER ISSUE SOLUTIONS
+## DOCKER SOLUTIONS

-When building docker it sometimes doesn't create the node modules directory, to resolve this navigate to the frontend directory and `npm install` in the terminal, this will create the node_modules directory
+1. When building docker it sometimes doesn't create the node modules directory, to resolve this navigate to the frontend directory and `npm install` in the terminal, this will create the node_modules directory

+2. Use `docker exec -it` for making changes to django and ensure that the container is running first, for example:
+- `python manage.py migrate` = `docker exec -it <container_id> python manage.py migrate`
+- `python manage.py makemigrations` = `docker exec -it <container_id> python manage.py makemigrations`
+- `python manage.py createsuperuser` = `docker exec -it <container_id> python manage.py createsuperuser`

 Enjoy!